Words by Jennifer Sharp, photos by Parm Parmar

 Here are our top 5 choices for your visit to the Fair:

 They are everywhere at the Fair!
-Over 5000 incredibly beautiful specimens from all over the country are on display and competing for excellence.
+Over 5000 magnificent specimens from all over the country are on display and competing for excellence.
 A perennial highlight is the international horse-jumping competition, where the crowd falls silent as these equestrian masters take to the arena.

 Horse competitions extend through dressage, horse-and-buggy, and rodeo.
 Watch them compete for an astounding $800,000 in prize money.
 Not into horses?
 Superdogs, Turbo the goat, rabbit jumping, Jack Russell races… The Royal has it all.

 Forget the mall; shopping at the Fair is beyond compare!
-Tack and other horse-gear figure prominently and less predictable choices abound.
+Tack and another horse-gear figure prominently and less predictable choices abound.
 Cute toques with matching mittens, animal kitsch, endless home-ware and more.
-Bestie picked up a most unique and adorable “sock monkey” sweater made from 100% New Zealand wool.
+Bestie picked up a unique and adorable “sock monkey” sweater from 100% New Zealand wool.
 The vendors show competitive pricing and negotiation is welcome.

 Food is the heart of the Fair.
 On offer is a limitless array of local produce, artisan wines and cheese, craft beer and other delicious choices, most hand-crafted before your eyes.
 Dare to be tempted by the awesome apple dumplings or enjoy an authentic high tea, delivered with style.
 The Royal features six bars and restaurants that will delight even the most discriminating foodie.
 Samples abound, so arrive with an

-The dark days of winter may be upon us, but one can’t help happily anticipating the holiday season when inspired by the breathtaking displays of winter décor, featured at the Royal.
+The dark days of winter may be upon us.
+Still, one can’t help happily anticipating the holiday season when inspired by the breathtaking displays of winter décor, featured at the Royal.
 Sandhill Nurseries is highlighted, showing a beautiful array of wreaths, outdoor garden ideas and more.
 Prepare to celebrate the glorious Canadian winter!

-In case the agricultural showcase isn’t enough, the Royal offers more entertainment on its featured stages.
+The Royal offers more entertainment on its featured stages if the agricultural showcase isn’t enough.
 Boots and Hearts present ever-popular musical acts that will definitely drive home the country to the city.
 Countless culinary competitions include the Royal Chef Challenge, featuring local and international talent, each competing for the coveted Royal title!